 The Ground Game: Successful presidential campaigns are also built around good campaign organizations that include skilled and knowledgeable strategic and policy advisers, robust computer databases and technology that drives donations, volunteer recruitment and coordination, polling, and getting out the vote.
 Understanding how the media works and how political party rules work are also important parts of the campaign.

 Media and Social Media: Since the 1960s, the cost of presidential campaigns has increased astronomically with the advent of television advertising as an important component of campaigns, both positive and negative campaigning.
 And in 2016, social media has taken on a new and increased role in candidates getting their messages out to millions of supporters and to the traditional media.
-Twitter, in particular, has become the 21st century version of dueling that was practiced in the 1700s and 1800s when two people had differences or one felt their honor had been insulted by another.
-Social Media Marketing has become a big part of businesses and public opinions through social media platforms such as Facebook, Instagram, and Twitter.
+Twitter, in particular, has become the 21st-century version of dueling that was practiced in the 1700s and 1800s when two people had differences or one felt their honor had been insulted by another.
+Whether you think of it or not, but most candidates will have a website to attract attention and it’ll be a hub for the running-president to share his/ her news.
+This adds an additional cost to the campaign.
+Not only do they have to run a PPC campaign but they also have to look into SEO.
+In the United Kingdom, you’ll find a Stoke on Trent SEO Company, this is the type of company a president/ prime minister may use to boost their website.
+But nevertheless, Social Media Marketing has become a big part of businesses and public opinions through social media platforms such as Facebook, Instagram, and Twitter.
 Especially as companies similar to upleap promote audience engagement through platforms like Twitter.
 And not to mention that Instagram comes with it’s owns tools to grow a following.
 Unlike TV and print advertising, setting up a social media profile and utilising tools like this followers app are free, so it can at least save candidates a bit of money when running their campaigns.

 Free video of lecture is online: On April 28, 2016, I spoke on thes e and other subjects (branding, logos, historic media moments, newspaper endorsements, and whether the media is biased) along with Dr. Michael Artime at a community lecture at the University of Puget Sound in Tacoma, Washington.
 The video of the lecture, followed by the question and answer period is available for free online by clicking here.
 You can also visit my YouTube channel at https://www.youtube.com/user/preshistory to watch the other five lectures in the series, which is entitled “Who Will Win the White House?”